You will need free Adobe Acrobat Reader to view course syllabi.

 Instructor: Greg Hervey.

-Explore several ways of connecting the front end (your Flash application) with dynamic data on your server, including XML, databases, and LocalObjects on the client computer.
+Flash is a great tool for creating the front-end of an application, but the web is driven by back-end data.
+This class explores several ways of connecting the front end (your Flash application) with dynamic data on your server, including XML, PHP, and MySQL.
+We'll also pass data back and forth between different Flash files.
 This class is for the designer/developer who has little or no programming experience outside of ActionScript.

 Prerequisites: Introduction to WWW Authoring and XHTML, and Flash 2: Object-Oriented Programming.